xerial-games/marketplace-web3-sdk/README.md

 NEXT_PUBLIC_POLYGON_USDC_CONTRACT=0x940fd6321c0fF00BB8459367B953170811711f8B
 ```

+## GitBook documentation

+You can find more complete documentation about the Marketplace and ohter interesting services here: [Xerial GitBook docs](https://xerial.gitbook.io/xerial-doc/intro/introduction)

 ## Contributions ✨

 - We appreciate any contribution.
 If you find a bug or have any suggestions, feel free to open an issue or submit a pull request on [GitHub](https://github.com/xerial-games/marketplace-web3-sdk).